dreamportdev/Osdev-Notes/04_Memory_Management/01_README.md

 # Memory Management

-Welcome to one of the first big challenges of your osdev adventure.
-This is the first *complex* component that you'll have to implement.
+Welcome to one of the first big challenges of our osdev adventure.
+This is the first *complex* component that we are going to implement.

 The easiest way to define a memory manager is that it is a system that manages computer memory, and provide ways to dynamically allocate and free portions of it.